shubhammainali-sdn/emailService/README.md

 A Microservice for sending emails

 Steps to run Project:
-Install the dependencies from requirement.txt
+1. Install the dependencies from requirement.txt
-Enter the Relative information on config.py
+2. Enter the Relative information on config.py
-Once above is done, Run command python run.py From the root directory of repo
+3.Once above is done, Run command python run.py From the root directory of repo